sensu/sensu-docs/content/sensu-go/5.21/integrations/alerting/opsgenie.md

     parent: alerting
 ---

-Sensu integrates with OpsGenia via ...
+Sensu integrates with OpsGenia via the [Sensu Go OpsGenie Handler asset][1].
+With this handler, you can manage and trigger OpsGenie incidents to alert the right people as needed.

+OpsGenie is Atlassian's alerting and on-call management solution.

 ## Requirements